Which is the most beautiful city in Bavaria?

 - Accommodation in Amorbach*

-- Our tip: stay overnight Country Hotel der Schafhof* in the middle of nature
+- Our tip: stay overnight in the Country Hotel der Schafhof* in the middle of nature

-The most beautiful small towns in Bavaria that you have to see
+Most beautiful small towns in Bavaria that we can highly recommend.

 The places on the Main can be easily combined with short trips in Bavaria.
 Here you will find well-known sights in Bavaria as well as real insider tips.
 Bavaria's most beautiful small towns impress with their idyllic location in the middle of nature and their well-preserved historic old town.
 The cities usually have a history going back centuries and are characterized by old city walls, churches and half-timbered houses.
 Here you can often find traditional handicrafts, regional specialties and a relaxed way of life.
 A visit is definitely worth it!